-No CP employee may buy or sell shares or other securities of CP or exercise any put or call options or other rights to purchase or sell, or tip someone else to purchase or sell or to not purchase or sell, securities of CP while in possession of material information relating to CP that has not been generally disclosed to the public.
-The same prohibitions shall apply to all CP employees with respect to any other publicly traded entity about which the employee is in possession of non-public material information by virtue of his or her employment at CP.
+- Buy or sell CP securities, or exercise options or rights, when in possession of material nonpublic information; - Engage in tipping (i.e., directly or indirectly passing along insider information to anyone, including friends or relatives, unless the disclosure is made in the necessary course of business); and - Use insider information to recommend or encourage another person to purchase or sell CP securities.
+The same prohibitions apply to all CP employees regarding any other publicly traded entity about which the employee is in possession of non-public material information because of their employment at CP (for example, if CP is involved in a business transaction with another company, then CP employees cannot trade securities of that company if they are in possession of non-public material information about the other company).
 Insider trading and tipping are illegal and can have serious consequences for both CP and individual employees.
-Apart from any disciplinary action that may be taken by CP, they may also result in criminal prosecution.
+Apart from any disciplinary action that may be taken by CP, employees may also find themselves facing civil liability or criminal prosecution.

-For additional information on insider trading matters, refer to CP's Disclosure and Insider Trading/Reporting Policy accessible through the "Governance" page of CP Station.
+For additional information on insider trading matters, refer to CP's Disclosure and Insider Trading/Reporting Policy accessible through SharePoint.